Scientist profiles A-F

 - Hearing research

-In addition to its important biological function, the auditory system is an exemplary structure to study developmental processes.
+In addition to having an important biological function, the auditory system is an exemplary structure for studying developmental processes.
 As a model system, the complex development of the cochlea provides the opportunity to study organogenesis, pluripotency, plasticity, cell fate specification, differentiation and pattern formation, all of which are essential processes for the development of all organs and organisms.

 - Nishimura K, Weichert RM, Liu W, Davis RL, Dabdoub A. Generation of induced neurons by direct reprogramming in the mammalian cochlea.
 Neuroscience.
 2014 Sep;275:125–35.